 4. Polymail

 If your job is all about keeping track of sales contacts, then Polymail was designed for you.
-The app is free, but Pro, Team and Enterprise plans unlock additional advanced marketing features.
+The app is free, but Pro, Team, and Enterprise plans to unlock additional advanced marketing features.
 But the free version has plenty of features and is worth considering on its own.

 The app contains a lot of useful features, including read later and send later.
 You can unsubscribe from newsletters with a single click, and swipe messages away.
 But the real strength of this app is when you are dealing with your contacts in a sales context.